The retrograde rotation of Venus is explained by

 Critics were dismissive of the wealth of historical reports from around the world that Velikovsky had meticulously collected, substituting claims of their own instead.
 Nowhere is the ‘Old Boys’ Network’ more in evidence.
 People who lived around 4,000 years ago weren’t much different from us, and they recorded their observations by every means they could.

 If uniformism is to be replaced by catastrophism, and I believe I have made a strong case for exactly that, numerous aspects of geology and astronomy will have to be reconsidered.
 The scientists are not going to like this much — they never do, but they’ll get over it.
-Ultimately science, which belongs not just to them but to us all, stands to be enriched beyond present belief.
+Ultimately science, which belongs not just to them but to all of us, stands to be enriched beyond present belief.
 Scientists must be challenged wherever they have ignored or denied the work of historians and archeologists and substituted a cult all their own.